yosgi/yosgi.github.io/content/en/post/A-Practical-Attempt-at-MCP-as-Code-Lessons-from-a-Digital-Twin-System.md

 - Stop injecting every tool as a JSON schema
 - Instead:
 One sentence from the article stood out to me:

+For large datasets, the model doesn’t need to see 10,000 rows—it just needs the top 5 results or an aggregate.

 This felt like the right abstraction for my problem.